-Table B-4 I/O fencing configuration files File Description /etc/sysconfig/vxfen This file stores the start and stop environment variables for I/O fencing: VXFEN_START-Defines the startup behavior for the I/O fencing module after a system reboot.
-Valid values include: I-Indicates that I/O fencing is enabled to start up.
-UXFEN_STOP-Defines the shutdown behavior for the I/O fencing module during a system shutdown.
-Valid values include: VXFEN_STOP-Defines the shutdown behavior for the I/O fencing module during a system shutdown.
-Valid values include: I-Indicates that I/O fencing is enabled to shut down.
+File Description /etc/sysconfig/vxfen This file stores the start and stop environment variables for I/O fencing: VXFEN_START-Defines the startup behavior for the I/O fencing module after a system reboot.
+Valid values include: 1-Indicates that I/O fencing is enabled to start up.
+0-Indicates that I/O fencing is disabled to start up.
+VXFEN_STOP-Defines the shutdown behavior for the I/O fencing module during a system shutdown.
+Valid values include: 1-Indicates that I/O fencing is enabled to shut down.
+0-Indicates that I/O fencing is disabled to shut down.
 The installer sets the value of these variables to 1 at the end of VCS configuration.
 If you manually configured VCS, you must make sure to set the values of these environment variables to 1. /etc/vxfendg This file includes the coordinator disk group information.
 This file is not applicable for server-based fencing and majority-based fencing.